unboxed/unboxed.co/source/blog/2019-04-29-working-with-ual-students-in-collaboration-with-char-gy.html.markdown

 After a sprint of completing research activities around their selected briefs, the students brought a list of pain points to opportunity areas to start to work towards new solutions.

-Through guided workshops, the students we're able to learn some staple prototyping techniques such as journey mapping, pain points, 'How Might We' statements, crazy eights and concept sketching.
+Through guided workshops, the students were able to learn some staple prototyping techniques such as journey mapping, pain points, 'How Might We' statements, crazy eights and concept sketching.

 ![Co-design workshop](/assets/images/uploads/lcc-chargy-sketching-2x.jpg)